suneel-masarapu/mini-shell/README.md

 ```

 ## 📂 Project Structure
 - `shell.c` → Main implementation of the shell
+- `assignment.pdf` ->instrucntions to build it

 ## 🛠️ Requirements
 - Linux / Unix environment